-Hawaii Grown Fruit of the Month for February – Rambutan
+Hawaii Grown Fruit of the Month – Rambutan

 Welcome to our second post in our “Hawaii Grown Fruit of the Month” series.
-If you missed reading our first “Fruit of the Month” Click here to learn more about Egg Fruit, as featured in January.
+If you missed reading our first “Fruit of the Month” Click here to learn more about Egg Fruit.

 This month we take a look at “Rambutan”